rwthanalytics/moodle-local_learning_analytics/README.md

 - `dataprivacy_threshold`: This value determines how many "data points" a "data set" needs to contain before the data is displayed.
 See the data privacy section below for more information.
 By default, the value is `10`.
 - `student_rolenames`: In case the role(s) for students/users in a course is not `student`, you can specify the corresponding role name.
 In case there are multiple roles that students have, use a single comma.
 Example: `student,customrole`.
 By default, the value is `student`.
 - `student_enrols_groupby`: Option to allow merging of multiple courses with the same `shortname` or `fullname` in the parallel/previously heard courses.
 By default, the value is `course->id` which will not merge any courses by comparing their name.
-- `allow_dashboard_compare`: **(currently disabled)** Activate this options, to allow teachers to compare their course with another one of their courses in the dashboad.
-The option adds a link to the dashboard allowing the teachers to select another one of their courses.
-After selecting another course, the week plot will show a dashed line in the background in addition to the current course.
-By default, the option is disabled.

 ## Logstore: Role Tracking
 <a name="roletracking"></a>